cmeeren/Cvdm.ErrorHandling/README.md

 Things seem to work fine when the right-hand side is `Async<_>` or `Result<_,_>`.

-### Using this library in a Fable project
+## Using this library in a Fable project

-This library includes its source code in the Nuget package and has no further dependencies so it can be used with the [Fable](http://fable.io) F# to Javascript transpiler.
-In Fable projects, module-wide AutoOpen instructions as used by this libary can fail - in this case just add an explicit open statement (`open Cvdm.ErrorHandling`).
+This library can be used with [Fable](http://fable.io).
+In Fable projects, `AutoOpen` instructions as used by this library can fail.
+In this case, just add an explicit open statement (`open Cvdm.ErrorHandling`).

-### A technical note on overload resolution
+## A technical note on overload resolution

 (Aside from the type inference limiation mentioned above, it all "just works" as you'd want; this is for the curious.)